Posted: 6/15/22 | June 15th, 2022

 As I scrolled through my social feeds recently, I noticed, set against desert backgrounds, a number travel “influencers” extolling the beauty and virtue of Saudi Arabia.1

 Those involved in these paid trips say they were simply showing off the destination and the people.
-“It’s not about the government,” they said.
+“It’s not about the government,” they say.
 “Saudi Arabia is a beautiful place, and there are lots of interesting things to see there.”

-No doubt there is beauty in that country and no doubt there are incredibly warm and wonderful people there too.
+No doubt there is beauty in that country, and no doubt there are incredibly warm and wonderful people there too.

 That’s not saying that I always bring up politics or societal conditions in my posts.
 Or that it’s necessarily the job of a travel writer to always discuss local politics.

 After all, no government is perfect.
 They all have their faults.
 You can find terrible things committed by governments around the world.

 But I think some destinations require more detailed and deeper coverage.
 How can one go to the Amazon without commenting on policies that lead to its destruction?
 How can one go on safari without talking about wildlife issues?
 There are aspects of travel that require more insightful reporting.

 Places like Saudi Arabia, Syria, Nicaragua, Russia, Iran, and North Korea, for example, are among many places that require more rounded reporting, given their political situations (and the fact that one is in the middle of a civil war).

 Not bringing up the elephant in the room (the government’s actions) also does readers a disservice, because it may put them at risk when they visit, since they might believe they can travel like the influencer did or how one does in the West.

 Press trips are not like regular trips.
 They come with handlers, special access, drivers, guides, and a host of other benefits a regular traveler will never get.